Home » Shanta Marie Johnson, 3: Believed To Have Been Abused & Murdered By Foster Parents

 This is a somber way to open an article about a case, but the fact remains: investigators believe that three-year-old Shanta Marie Johnson was murdered.
-The toddler went missing back in 1992 while out with her foster mother Susan Marie Johnson, and while there is circumstantial evidence leading detectives to their conclusion that Shanta is no longer with us, there hasn’t been any arrests made in connection to her case.
+The toddler went missing back in 1992 while out with her foster mother, Susan Marie Johnson.
+While there is circumstantial evidence leading detectives to their conclusion that Shanta is no longer with us, there haven’t been any arrests made in connection to her case.

 Shanta Marie Johnson had a rough life from the onset.
 Her biological mother was a drug user, even throughout her pregnancy with Shanta.
-At birth, the little girl tested positive for cocaine and the infant became a ward of the state.
-By 1992, her mother was serving out a sentence for a drug conviction and Shanta was living with her foster mother, Susan Marie Johnson, in South Carolina.
+At birth, the little girl tested positive for cocaine, and the infant became a ward of the state.
+By 1992, her mother was serving out a sentence for a drug conviction, and Shanta was living with her foster mother, Susan, in South Carolina.

-Investigators shifted their focus to Shanta’s birth family who just happened to be hosting a family reunion in Myrtle Beach when the toddler went missing.
+Investigators then shifted their focus to Shanta’s birth family, who just happened to be hosting a family reunion in Myrtle Beach when the toddler went missing.
 There was a theory that someone from the family kidnapped Shanta so that the three-year-old could be raised with members of her biological family.
-The relatives were investigated by authorities and all cleared as being persons of interest in the disappearance of Shanta Marie Johnson.
+Authorities investigated the relatives, and all were cleared as being persons of interest in the disappearance.

 Months before Shanta went missing, Susan and her husband, Willie Johnson, were being investigated.
 It’s unclear what led to her hospital visit, but a nurse reportedly told the Department of Social Services that Shanta had particular marks on her body that may have suggested that she was being abused.
-The nurse also reportedly noted that the three-year-old was exhibited behaviors of fear.
-Shanta’s babysitter also told authorities that she personally saw burn marks on the toddler’s behind.
+The nurse also allegedly noted that the toddler exhibited behaviors of fear.
+Shanta’s babysitter also told authorities that she saw burn marks on the toddler’s backside.
 Susan excused the marks by telling the babysitter that it was a sunburn, but little Shanta told her babysitter that Susan burned her with hot grease.
-Three years after Shanta Marie Johnson was reported missing, Susan Marie Johnson was charged with abuse.
+Three years after Shanta was reported missing, Susan Marie Johnson was charged with abuse.
 Whatever came of that charge hasn’t been made public.

 Shanta wasn’t the only child in Susan and Willie’s care.
-Her younger brother was also in the Johnson household and the foster parents were reportedly petitioning to legally adopt the siblings.
+Her younger brother was also in the Johnson household, and the foster parents were reportedly petitioning to adopt the siblings legally.
 However, that all came to a crashing halt after Shanta went missing and DDS removed the little boy.
 He was later adopted.

 Property belonging to Susan and Willie Johnson was reportedly searched the year Susan was charged with abuse.
-There were items belonging to Shanta found on the property, however, what exactly was located is unclear.
-Police reportedly believe that Shanta was buried there at some point but her remains were later dug up and moved to an unknown area.
+There were items belonging to Shanta found on the property; however, what exactly was located is unclear.
+Police believe that Shanta was buried there at some point, but her remains were later dug up and moved to an unknown area.